 |---|

-Trading activity showcases the demand for these high-contrast proof coins among discerning numismatists who appreciate exceptional visual quality.
+Trading activity showcases the demand for these high-contrast proof coins among numismatists who appreciate exceptional visual quality.

 Market activity: 1955 CAM Wheat Penny